Poverty in the Philippines: Demographics

+2021 map of cities and municipalities where poverty is prevalent.
+Areas close to red indicate higher poverty rates.

 People living in poverty in the Philippines are most likely self-employed farmers, fishermen, or agricultural workers.
 Three-quarters of these people live in severe disaster-risk areas that are highly rural.
 In 2015, about 58 percent of poor households have more than six members.
 Education overall has improved over time; from the ages of 15–24, over 75 percent have completed secondary education or above in 2015.
 Specifically in poor households, however, over 60 percent of families have education only up to elementary school.

 As of 2022, the Bangsamoro Autonomous Region in Muslim Mindanao has the highest incidence of poverty in the country at 37.2%, while Metro Manila has the lowest at 3.5%.

 Children in the Philippines are particularly vulnerable to the effects of poverty and suffer high rates of mortality for those below 5 years old.
 The UNICEF and World Bank reported that as of 2022, more than 32 million children were living in poverty in the Philippines, including 5 million children living in extreme poverty.

 Over 10 million women live in poverty in the Philippines.

 A 2024 survey conducted by the Social Weather Stations from September 14 to 23, 2024, estimated 16.3 million Filipino families considered themselves poor compared to 12.9 million in March 2024.
 Self-rated poverty was highest in Mindanao (67 percent), followed by Visayas (62 percent), and Luzon (55 percent, excluding Metro Manila).
 Metro Manila was the lowest self-rated poverty at 52 percent.